 Visually compare differences upon commit.

 For step-by-step instructions, see Clone a Git repo & other common Git operations.
 Databricks Repos also has an API that you can integrate with your CI/CD pipeline.
 For example, you can programmatically update a Databricks repo so that it always has the most recent version of the code.
 For information about best practices for code development using Databricks Repos, see CI/CD techniques with Git and Databricks Repos.

-Databricks supports these Git providers:
+Databricks supports the following Git providers:

 Databricks Repos also supports Bitbucket Server, GitHub Enterprise Server, and GitLab self-managed integration, if the server is internet accessible.
 To integrate with a private Git server instance that is not internet-accessible, get in touch with your Databricks representative.

 Support for arbitrary files in Databricks Repos is available in Databricks Runtime 8.4 and above.
 See What are workspace files?.